syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/js/es5-getting-started.md

 ## Populate 3D Chart With Data

-This section explains how to plot below JSON data to the 3D chart.
+This section explains how to plot below JSON data to the 3D Chart.

 ```javascript